-From payments to lending to insurance to checking accounts, Amazon is attacking financial services from every angle without applying to be a conventional bank.
-In this report, we break down what it's doing to support merchants and consumers, from cashierless payment terminals to health insurance for sellers in India.
+From payments and lending to insurance and checking accounts, Amazon is attacking financial services from every angle without even applying to be a conventional bank.
+In this report, we break down how these efforts impact merchants and consumers.
+We also dive into various initiatives Amazon is pursuing, ranging from cashierless payment terminals to health insurance for sellers.

 In 2017, Andreessen Horowitz general partner Alex Rampell said that of all the tech giants that could make a major move in financial services,

 “Amazon is the most formidable.
 If Amazon can get you lower-debt payments or give you a bank account, you’ll buy more stuff on Amazon.”

 While the anticipation for Amazon’s plunge into banking builds each year, it’s important to first understand Amazon’s existing strategy in financial services — what Amazon has launched and built, where the company is investing, and what recent products tell us about Amazon’s future ambitions.

 Based on our findings, it’s hard to claim that Amazon is building the next-generation bank.
 But it’s clear that the company remains very focused on building financial services products that support its core strategic goal: increasing participation in the Amazon ecosystem.

 As a result, the company has built and launched tools that aim to:

 - Increase the number of merchants on Amazon, and enable each merchant to sell more.

 - Increase the number of customers on Amazon, and enable each customer to spend more.